-Since their invention 25 years ago, light sticks have become a Halloween staple.
+Since their invention, glow sticks have been a Halloween staple.
 They're perfect as safety lights because they're portable, cheap and they emit a ghostly glow.
-Light sticks are also extremely popular on the rave scene (as are light necklaces, light glasses and light rope), and they make an ideal lamp for SCUBA divers and campers.
+Light sticks, as some people call them, are also extremely popular on the rave scene (as are light necklaces, light glasses and light rope).
+They even make an ideal lamp for SCUBA divers and campers.

-While it may seem like supernatural magic, the technology behind light sticks is actually very simple.
-In this article, we'll look inside a light stick to find out how it gives off such a strong light with no bulb and no battery.
+But how do glow sticks work?
+While it may seem like supernatural magic, the technology behind glow sticks is actually very simple.
+Let's look inside a light stick to find out how it gives off such a strong light with no bulb and no battery.

-A light stick does the same basic thing, but it uses a chemical reaction to excite the atoms in a material.
-We'll look at this reaction in the next section.
+A glow stick does the same basic thing, but it uses a chemical reaction to excite the atoms.